Cartrell/udacity-fend-landing-page/README.md

 If Node.js is installed, a version will be returned--something like `v16.14.2`.

-If Node.js is not installed, you can install it from their website: <a href="https://nodejs.org/en/" target="_blank">Nodejs.org</a>.
+If Node.js is not installed, you can install it from their website: [Nodejs.org](https://nodejs.org/en/).
 Make sure to select the **LTS**, "Recommended for most users," version.

 #### Accessing the Working Directory